anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 •Workload agnostic: Network model is capable of providing connectivity to any type of workloads, including VNF, CNF and BareMetal workloads.

-•Telco Grade: Network model is capable of supporting deployments of the telco grade workloads.
+•Carrier Grade: Network model is capable of supporting deployments of the carrier grade workloads.

 •Future proof: Network model is extendible to support known and emerging technology trends including SmartNICs, FPGAs and Programmable Switches, integrated for multi-clouds, and Edge related technologies.